agentsystems/agent-template/README.md

 ## Tips & conventions

 * Keep the container port consistent (8080 or 8000); the Gateway connects over the internal Docker network, so host port mapping is optional.
-* Always return JSON with the `thread_id` you received – this keeps the audit log and Langfuse trace in sync.
+* You should return JSON with the `thread_id` you received – this keeps the audit log and Langfuse trace in sync.
 * Use the [Add a New Agent guide](../docs/guides/add-agent) when integrating into the full stack.

 ---